Special Emergency Response Team (Queensland): History

+Structure

 The primary unit of SERT is based in Brisbane part of the Specialist Response Branch in the Operations Support Command within Queensland Police Service.
-The sub-unit based in Cairns is part of the Far North District in the Northern Region under the operational command of the Specialist Response Branch.
+The sub-unit based in Cairns is part of the Far North District in the Far Northern Region under the operational command of the Specialist Response Branch.
 The Specialist Response Branch also includes the Negotiator Coordination Unit and Explosive Ordnance Response Team (EORT) who both work closely with SERT.
 SERT has its own police dogs.

-SERT responded to the Wieambilla police shootings on 12 December 2022, resulting in one of their armoured vehicles being damaged by gunfire.